 A rectification request is useful when the Income Tax Department has already processed your return and you need to correct mistakes that affect tax calculations.

-Taxpayers can file updated returns under section 139(8A) within two years from the end of the assessment year relating to assessment year 2023-24.
-This allows taxpayers to voluntarily rectify errors even if they have not filed a revised return earlier.
+Taxpayers can file updated returns under section 139(8A) within two years from the end of the assessment year relating to the assessment year 2023-24.
+This allows taxpayers to voluntarily correct errors even if they have not filed a revised return earlier.

 However, an updated return cannot be filed if: